freelabz/secator/README.md

 * [nuclei](https://github.com/projectdiscovery/nuclei) - Fast and customisable vulnerability scanner based on simple YAML based DSL.

 Feel free to request new commands to be added by opening an issue, but please check that the command complies with our selection criterias before doing so.
-If it doesn't but you still want to integrate it into `secsy`, you can plug it in (see the [dev guide](#Developer-guide)).
+If it doesn't but you still want to integrate it into `secator`, you can plug it in (see the [dev guide](#Developer-guide)).

 ## Requirements